nrwl/nx/docs/react/api-nx-devkit/index.md

 Adds project configuration to the Nx workspace.

-The project configuration is stored in workspace.json and nx.json.
-The utility will update both files.
+The project configuration is stored in workspace.json or the associated project.json file.
+The utility will update either files.

 #### Parameters